Are you a Freight Train? How to Stop Snoring Naturally Tonight

 Do you only snore when you sleep on your back because your tongue slides into the back of your throat?
 A wedge pillow probably won’t help your snoring.
 You need a snoring side pillow that will train you to sleep on your side.

 If you’re iffy about spending money on a weird pillow you might not like, you can get the same effect by laying on your side and putting a pillow behind your back .

 If it works and it’s comfortable, then you can invest in a good snoring side pillow.
 It’s so much easier than keeping up with two or three pillows every night.

 Figuring out How to Prevent Snoring Naturally: One Method at a Time

-Remember, none of these tips will help if you suffer from sleep apnea, and be sure to see a doctor if you stop breathing at night when you snore.
+Remember, none of these tips will help if you suffer from obstructive sleep apnea or other health issues, so be sure to see a doctor if you stop breathing at night when you snore.